2020 ASA Winter Futsal League Rules

 Offside Rule - There is no offside rule in Futsal.

 Passbacks – 1 passback to the goalkeeper per possession.
 A goalkeeper throw counts as the 1 passback per possession.
-The goalkeeper cannot touch the ball again until it has crossed midfield or a member of the opposing team has touched the ball
+The goalkeeper cannot touch the ball again until a member of the opposing team has touched the ball or the goalkeeper has crossed onto the offensive side of the court.

 Penalty Kick - To be taken from the penalty mark on the mid-point of the 6m line.